 The Landfill site PM10 federal exceedances listed in Table 3-2 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
-Wind data from the Landfill site for all federal exceedance days are plotted in Figure 3-8.
+Wind data from the Landfill site for all federal exceedance days are plotted in Figure 3-5.
 A wind rose depicts how wind speed and direction are typically distributed at a particular location.
 Presented in a circular format, the length of each "spoke" is related to the frequency of time that wind blows from that direction.
 The color of each spoke indicates differences in wind speed.
-The majority of the winds were from the northwest, passing directly over working areas of the landfill.
+Most of the winds were from the northwest, passing directly over working areas of the landfill.
 Wind speeds were highest when the wind direction was from the northwest and north.
-Also shown in Figure 3-9 is wind data from the Community site for the five federal exceedance days.
-While the wind direction is also mainly from the north-northwest, wind speeds are significantly lower.
+Also shown in Figure 3-5 is wind data from the Community site for the five federal exceedance days.
+While the wind direction is also mainly from the northnorthnorthwest, wind speeds are significantly lower.

-After 14 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill site.
+After 15 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitoring site.
 By the time these air parcels reach the Community or regional sites, they have been diluted, and some of the larger particles may have been removed by deposition.
+As mentioned above, without the existence of an upwind monitoring site (located north-northwest of the existing Landfill monitoring site, on the north end of the landfill activity area), quantifiable air pollutant contributions from landfill activities cannot be determined.

-Figure 3-9.
-Wind rose from federal exceedance days during 14 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
+Figure 3-5.
+Wind rose from federal exceedance days during 15 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
 Wind data at the Community site are replaced with those from the Reseda site since Year 11.